-Cathay Pacific says it wants to get its new A350XWB on the Auckland-Hong Kong route as soon as possible but the Wi-Fi-equipped plane could be delayed until early next year.
+Cathay Pacific says it wants to get its new A350XWB on the Auckland-Hong Kong route as soon as possible.

-"We don't know yet - probably next year - hopeful we can advance it a bit.''
+"We don't know yet - probably next year - hopefully we can advance it a bit.''

 He said the airline needed three aircraft for each long haul destination and in the meantime pilots needed to do more training with short haul operations.